Chinese Christianity

 Jesuits were men of science as well as religion.
 In fact Adam Schall complained about spending too much time on science rather than missionary work.
 European skills in cartography led the Qing emperor Kangxi to task the Jesuits with production of a map of the entire Chinese empire.
 Their map of the world showed China not at the center but on the fringes of the world.
 This challenged the age-old view that China was the center of civilization with only a few barbarian states scattered around it.
 However it was the new European methods in astronomy that really impressed the Chinese.
 Matteo Ricci translated the Elements of Euclid ➚ into Chinese for the Emperor to read.
 The Jesuits were considered 西儒 xī rú ‘western scholars’.
 Emperor Kangxi became a close personal friend of Adam Schall and used to frequently visit him.
 Adam Schall and Ferdinand Verbiest followed Ricci and won a competition to make the most accurate prediction of a solar eclipse against the Chinese astronomers using traditional methods.
 They succeeded because Chinese astronomical knowledge had relied on methods that were no longer fully understood and so could not be refined.
 The Jesuits took up Imperial posts at the Bureau of Astronomy in 1629 and revolutionized Chinese astronomical methods.
 Some of the instruments still to be seen at the Beijing Observatory ➚ were designed and built by them.
 They also helped design parts of the new Qing Old Summer Palace using the latest European architectural style and novelties such as water fountains.
 Most of the missionaries came from Portugal because of the privileged access via Macau, a few Spanish missionaries did come to China via Acapulco and Manilla.
 The granddaughter of one of the initial Three Pillars converts, Candida Xu ➚ proved an influential convert.
 Her biography written by Philippe Couplet was immensely popular in Europe.

 The Jesuits were keen to show that the Chinese classics were compatible with the Bible and showed a shared cultural heritage.
-Joachim Bouvet ➚ (1656-1730) was a Jesuit who took great trouble to convince the Emperor that the Yi Jing (the foremost Confucian classic) was compatible with Christian thought and was full of strong parallels with the Bible.
+Joachim Bouvet ➚ (1656-1730) was a Jesuit who took great trouble to convince the Emperor that the Yi Jing (the foremost Confucian classic) was full of Christian thought and was full of strong parallels with the Bible.
 Bouvet for a while spent two hours a day exploring the meaning of hexagrams with Emperor Kangxi.
 He also tried to show even the structure of Chinese characters was full of Christian symbolism.
-Such an accommodation would make bring Chinese and Christian civilization together.
+Such an accommodation would have brought Chinese and Christian civilizations together.
 A particular stumbling block for the mission is that most Christian tradition at the time looked towards the end of the world at Christ's Second Coming.
-However Chinese philosophy has always favoured a cyclical evolution over time, not a one way arrow of time.
+However Chinese philosophy has always favored a cyclical evolution over time, not a one way arrow of time.

 The convert Shen Fuzong was brought back by the Jesuits to Europe.
 He was greatly admired and met many kings and scholars.
 Shen spoke in Latin.
 He helped the British sinophile Thomas Hyde catalog the Chinese books at the Bodleian Library ➚, Oxford.
 His visit stimulated further interest in China, particularly as conversion to Christianity was evidently possible.